swadhinbharat/swadhinbharat.github.io/quotes.md

 - No man ever steps in the same river twice, for it's not the same river and he's not the same man. - Heraclitus
 - a falling knife has no handle
 - To the monsters, we're the monsters
+- The first step in solving a problem is recognizing there is one - Will Mcavoy